GravityKit/GravityView/readme.txt

 * Added: `gravityview/duplicate/backend/enable` filter to disable adding a "Duplicate" link for entries
 * Added: `gravityview/request/is_renderable` filter to modify what request classes represent valid GravityView requests
-* Added: `gravityview/widget/search/form/action` filter to change search submission URL as needed.
+* Added: `gravityview/widget/search/form/action` filter to change search submission URL as needed
-* Added: `gravityview/entry-list/link` filter to modify Other Entries links as needed.
+* Added: `gravityview/entry-list/link` filter to modify Other Entries links as needed
-* Added: `gravityview/edit/link` filter to modify Edit Entry link as needed.
+* Added: `gravityview/edit/link` filter to modify Edit Entry link as needed
-* Fixed: A rare issue where a single entry is prevented from displaying with Post Category filters.
+* Fixed: A rare issue where a single entry is prevented from displaying with Post Category filters
 * Modified: Important! `gravityview_get_entry()` and `GVCommon::get_entry()` require a View object as the fourth parameter.
 While the View will be retrieved from the context if the parameter is missing, it's important to supply it.
 * Modified: `GVCommon::check_entry_display` now requires a View object as the second parameter.
 Not passing it will return an error.
-* Modified: `gravityview/common/get_entry/check_entry_display` filter has a third View parameter passed from `GVCommon::get_entry`.
+* Modified: `gravityview/common/get_entry/check_entry_display` filter has a third View parameter passed from `GVCommon::get_entry`
+* Modified: Bumped future minimum Gravity Forms version to 2.4

 = 2.5.1 on December 14, 2019 =